Akhilesh170194/spring-boot-startup-analyzer/README.md

 Tip: To avoid CORS in some setups when using the URL option, serve the files via a simple local web server (e.g., `python -m http.server 8000`).

+## Run with Docker Compose

+The UI is a static site.
+You can serve it locally with Docker in seconds.

+Prerequisites:
+- Docker Desktop (includes Docker Compose)

+Steps:
+1. From the repository root, run:
+   - `docker compose up -d`
+2. Open http://localhost:8000 in your browser (default).
+3. When finished, stop and remove the container:
+   - `docker compose down`

+Customize the host port (optional):
+- The container exposes port 80 (nginx default).
+The compose file publishes it to your host port using an environment variable `UI_PORT` with a default of `8000`.
+- Examples:
+  - PowerShell: `$env:UI_PORT=9000; docker compose up -d` then open http://localhost:9000
+  - Bash: `UI_PORT=9000 docker compose up -d` then open http://localhost:9000

+Notes:
+- The compose file pulls and runs the prebuilt image `akhileshsingh170194/spring-boot-startup-analyzer:1.0.0`.
+- If you use the Analyze (URL) option, ensure your Spring Boot app allows CORS from `http://localhost:${UI_PORT:-8000}` (see docs/USER_MANUAL.md for examples).

 ## Features

 - Visual timeline with expand/collapse and progress bars